-- No new data for the given OUS is expected to be taken for a period of at least 90 days since the last QA0 Pass execution; - The SB remains "active" (it is not TimedOut, e.g. due to no further observing opportunities for the remainder of the observing season); - The fraction of QAO Pass data indicates that the OUS is at least 25% complete, but not complete enough to be expected to meet the QA2 Pass criteria.
+- No new data for the given OUS is expected to be taken for a period of at least 90 days since the last QAO Pass/Semipass execution; - The SB remains "active" (it is not TimedOut, e.g. due to no further observing opportunities for the remainder of the observing season);

-Data that are considered stale are eligible for "intermediate data delivery", which means that the raw (QAO Pass) data may be made available to the PI or PI delegates (see Section 4.1).
+Data that are considered stale are eligible for "intermediate data delivery", which means that the raw (QAO Pass and Semipass) data may be made available to the PI or PI delegates (see Section 4.1).
 Intermediate data delivery will only be done if triggered by the Principle Investigator (PI).
 In each case the possibility and consequences of delivering the data partially to the PI will be assessed by ALMA staff.
 Considerations must include the benefit provided to the PI, the burden on the Observatory, and the probability of additional data to be collected.

 As a minimum, raw (uncalibrated) visibilities will be made available.
-The details of the delivery products may evolve with time as the pipeline becomes more mature, and are left to the discretion of the Integrated

-Science Operations Team.
-The data will be made available without undergoing the full set of quality assurance checks, and will be delivered without further support from the ARCs.
+The details of the delivery products may evolve with time as the pipeline becomes more mature and are left to the discretion of the Integrated Science Operations Team.
+The data will be made available without undergoing the full set of quality assurance checks and will be delivered without further support from the ARCs.